Daimler and BMW-backed Kapten rides into London with anti-Uber ad campaign – TechCrunch

 It follows Kapten (formerly called “Chauffeur Prive”) obtaining a license from TfL, London’s transport regulator, to operate its private-hire vehicle (PHV) service in the U.K. capital city.
 The company first launched in France in 2012, growing quickly in Paris, and has since expanded to Lisbon and Geneva.

-Specifically, Kapten’s new billboard ad campaign calls out Uber for avoiding local sales tax.
-“Others avoid paying VAT in the UK, that’s not uber coo,” reads the copy.
-In contrast, Kapten says it pay taxes locally in every market that it operates in.
-The ad then goes on to tell Londoners that using Kapten “might just be your best decision today”.
+Specifically, Kapten’s new billboard ad campaign calls out Uber for avoiding local sales tax: “Others avoid paying VAT in the UK – that’s not uber cool.”
+In contrast, Kapten says it pay taxes locally in every market in which it operates.
+The ad then goes on to tell Londoners that using Kapten “might just be your best decision today.”

 In a press release driving home the point, Kapten notes that Uber has faced criticism in the U.K. for paying little tax to the U.K. government and avoiding VAT on top of its service fee due to the U.S. company’s Dutch tax location.